jbeecham126/Russian-Reversal-Joke-Generator/README.md

 # Russian-Reversal-Joke-Generator
 Basically what the name implies.
-Idea by Mary Zotter
+Idea by my friend Mary Zotter.
+I made a simplified version and a GUI version using tkinter.